Personal Injury Lawyer

-An experienced attorney, like a personal injury lawyer in Indianapolis, IN, prepares every client’s claim thoroughly, down to the last detail, with the expectation that their claim might go to trial.
+An experienced attorney, like one of the Auto Accident Lawyers Indianapolis, IN residents trust, prepares every client’s claim thoroughly, down to the last detail, with the expectation that their claim might go to trial.
 But when a case cannot be resolved through reasonable negotiations, there are other pre-trial benchmark proceedings where the plaintiff’s claim might be resolved.

 Mediation – Mediation is a final pre-trial effort to settle disputes and reach an agreement for compensation for damages.
 With the assistance of an impartial person called a mediator, a successful mediation can be a win-win for both parties, saving both the plaintiff and defendant multiple thousands of dollars in costs and expert witness fees.

 Motion for Summary Judgment – A Motion for Summary Judgment is a request by the plaintiff or defendant for the judge to rule on key issues prior to trial.
 The judge will schedule a hearing on the Motion and both sides will be heard before a decision is rendered.
 The judge may grant partial summary judgment, leaving other issues to be decided at trial, or grant a full summary judgment ending the claim.